KelsyT/my-digital-garden/_notes/Goofin/The sky was always dark. Beucase the terrain was twisted and folded among the sky..md

-Tiny( the size of a waffle maker ) clusters of roombas designed to clean your home, but also to defend it.
+CJ's, cyclical cycling jack hammers, jbirds, jaileros jobots.
+Tiny (the size of a waffle-maker) clusters of roombas designed to clean your home, but also to defend it.
 They patrol entrances and exits while cleaning and watch for an opportunity to strike an intruder with tranquillizer darts, a stun baton,